janEntikan/panda3d-docs/programming/finite-state-machines/advanced-fsm-tidbits.rst

    -----------------------

-   An FSM is always in exactly one state, except while it is in the process of transitioning between states (that is, while it is calling the exitStateName method for the previous state, followed by the enterStateName method for the new state).
+   An FSM is always in exactly one state, except while it is in the process of transitioning between states (that is, while it is calling the exit_state_name method for the previous state, followed by the enter_state_name method for the new state).
 During this time, the FSM is not considered in either state, and if you query ``fsm.state`` it will contain None.